The Details

 The main thing characters will use magic for is casting spells.
 Spells are temporary magical effects that take one action to cast.
 Depending on the game’s narrative, casting a spell may take a few seconds or a few minutes, whatever makes sense in the context of the story.

 Spells create small or moderately powerful magical effects.
 All of the magical effects listed in the description of each magic ability can be used as spells if applied to a small area or a small number of people.
 In contrast, any magical effect that is so big that failure would involve some kind of permanent harm is too powerful to be cast as a spell.
 Instead it needs to be cast as a ritual, which means that there is significantly more time and effort involved in casting the magic.
-The distinction between what is a spell and what is a ritual is left open for the game master and players to decide based on what makes sense for the story of their game.
+The distinction between what is a spell and what is a ritual is left open for the game manager and players to decide based on what makes sense for the story of their game.

 Rituals